cezary1995/polish_names/README.md

 # polish_names
 This is my first project with using FastAPI.
-It contains SQLite database and few endpoints where you can display all polish names, their origin and meaning.
+It contains SQLite database.
+Using defined method in Database class you can create your own databse.
+Project also cointains endpoints through which you can display in different ways information (origin and meaning) about almost every polish name.